dojo-wes/cd-course-outlines/python/week-7/session-2.md

   - Build AJAX ready api routes.
   - Work with template inheritance.

-### Next time we will be reviewing the belt-exam expectations and discussing optional next-steps.
+### Next time we will be reviewing the belt-exam expectations, deployment, and discussing optional next-steps.